NyamaoGregoryKaiser/Leetcode/coding-interview-stack-queue-optimized/README.md

-# Stack and Queue Interview Problems
+# Stack and Queue Coding Interview Problems

-This project contains implementations and solutions for several common interview problems involving stacks and queues.
-Each problem includes multiple approaches, time/space complexity analysis, and test cases.
+This project contains implementations of several classic problems involving stacks and queues, along with multiple approaches and performance analyses.
+Each problem includes test cases and documentation.

-## Problems:
+**Problems:**

-1. **Valid Parentheses:**  Given a string containing parentheses `()`, curly braces `{}`, and square brackets `[]`, determine if the input string is valid.
-An input string is valid if:
+1. **Valid Parentheses:** Given a string containing parentheses, brackets, and braces, determine if it is valid.
-    * Open brackets must be closed by the same type of brackets.
-    * Open brackets must be closed in the correct order.
-    * Every close bracket has a corresponding open bracket.

-2. **Queue using Stacks:** Implement a queue data structure using two stacks.
-Should include `enqueue` and `dequeue` methods.
+2. **Queue using Stacks:** Implement a queue using two stacks.

-3. **Largest Rectangle in Histogram:** Given an array of integers representing the heights of bars in a histogram, find the area of the largest rectangle that can be formed.

-4. **Evaluate Reverse Polish Notation (RPN):** Evaluate an arithmetic expression in Reverse Polish Notation (postfix notation).

-## Project Structure:
+3. **Stack using Queues:** Implement a stack using two queues.
+4. **Reverse a Queue:** Reverse the order of elements in a queue.
+5. **Largest Rectangular Area in Histogram:** Find the largest rectangular area in a histogram represented as an array of heights.

+**Project Structure:**

-* `src/`: Contains the main algorithm implementations.
+* `stack_queue.cpp`: Main algorithm implementations.
-* `test/`: Contains the test files.
+* `test_stack_queue.cpp`: Test cases.
-* `utils/`: Contains helper functions and data structures.
+* `utils.h`: Helper functions and data structures.
+* `benchmark.cpp`: Performance benchmarking code.
-* `docs/`: Contains algorithm explanations, diagrams, and interview tips.
+* `documentation.md`: Detailed algorithm explanations and diagrams.